victoriabellanti/victoriabellanti/README.md

 - 👋 Hi, I’m @victoriabellanti
+- 🎓 I have a Bechelor's Degree in graphic, multimedia and interaction design.
 - 👀 I’m interested in User experience design, Branding and Graphic design
-- 🌱 I’m currently learning UX Writing
+- 🌱 I’ve recently completed a UX Writing course at Coderhouse
-- 💞️ I’m looking to collaborate on very cool design proyects :)
+- 💞️ I’m willing to work on very cool design proyects
+- 🤓 See my work here: https://victoriabellanti.myportfolio.com/
 - 📫 How to reach me: victoriabellanti.dgm@gmail.com

 <!---